 West Snowmass Creek Trail to Haystack Mountain

-Did you know that Snowmass Creek Valley is home to over 23 miles of Equestrian Trails.
+that Snowmass Creek Valley is home to over 23 miles of Equestrian Trails.
 You can follow meandering creeks toward their headwater and head into the Maroon Bells Wilderness.
 Enjoy unmatched views from beautiful high alpine basins and mountain passes.

 The RFVHC recommends that equestrians that are headed into this wilderness area check first with Snowmass Creek Outfitters for seasonal information.
+Open through October.

 Guided Horseback Rides are available into the Wilderness and trails near Snowmass Village with Snowmass Creek Outfitters.
 970.704.0707

-14.IN THE AREA OF COZY POINT RANCH
+15.IN THE AREA OF COZY POINT RANCH

 Sky Mountain Park (multi-user trails) Access from existing trailheads at the Brush Creek Intercept Lot/Highway 82, neighborhoods and Town Park provide parking and access for all types of users.
+WE HAVE NO PARKING ACCESS TO SKY MOUNTAIN PARK.

-Did you know that in the summer of 2021 the Sky Mountain Park Management Plan will be asking hikers and equestrians for recreational use suggestions and opinions?
+Did you know that in the summer of 2021 the Sky Mountain Park Management Plan asked hikers and equestrians for recreational use suggestions and opinions?
 The RFVHC hopes you will participate in the Pitkin County Open Space and Trails (PC OST) process.
-At this time equestrians have no public truck and trailer access to the area.
+A whopping 91% of the survey respondents were from the mountain bike community.
+A total of 665 participant responses were collected.

-15.Roaring Fork Valley Guides & Outfitters
+16.Roaring Fork Valley Guides & Outfitters

 Did you know